gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 ![dgw](images/pw-dgw.png)

-* **Devices** are IoT devices connected to the DGW host and communicating using their native protocols (Serial, ZigBee, etc) with Device Agents
+* **Devices** are connected to the host running DGW and communicate with Device Agents using their native protocols (Serial, ZigBee, etc)
 * **Device Agents** are small programs running on the DGW and communicating through *stdin/stdout* with the Process Manager
 * **Process Manager** manages the Device Agents (system processes) and forwards data between them and the communication Services
 * **Services** expose the devices managed by Device Agents via common APIs (REST/MQTT) and forward requests/responses and data streams to the applications

 Device agents for Patchwork can be implemented in any programming language suitable for integration of a particular device and [example agents](https://github.com/patchwork-toolkit/agent-examples) are provided.
 Having a device agent, the integration of a new device reduces to describing its capabilities and parameters to the agent and communication protocols in a json configuration file.
 Using this configuration, the DGW will register the device in the Device Catalog and expose its resources via configured APIs.

-## Discovery of Devices and Services
+## Discovery

 In Patchwork, we distinguish between discovery of network services and IoT devices, which is implemented by the Device and Service catalogs correspondingly.
 The catalogs serve as registries for both Patchwork components and third-party applications and services and expose RESTful APIs.